Scottish diaspora: Ireland

 The Ulster-Scots, commonly known as Scots-Irish outside of Ireland, are an ethnic group in Ireland, found mostly in Ulster, the northern province in Ireland, and to a lesser extent in the rest of Ireland.
 Their ancestors were mostly Protestant Lowland Scottish migrants, the largest numbers coming from Galloway, Lanarkshire, Stirlingshire, and Ayrshire, although some came from the Scottish Borders region, and others from further north in the Scottish Lowlands (Perthshire and the North East) and also to a lesser extent from the Highlands.

 These Scots migrated to Ireland in large numbers both as a result of the government-sanctioned Plantation of Ulster and the previous and contemporary settlement of Scots in County Antrim and County Down by James Hamilton, Hugh Montgomery, and Lord Randal MacDonnell; the former a planned process of colonisation beginning in 1610 which took place under the auspices of King James VI and I on land confiscated from members of the Gaelic nobility of Ireland who fled Ulster, and the latter a private scheme beginning in 1606, but also authorised by King James.
 These arrivals joined other Scots already in the area from centuries of smaller-scale immigration by Scottish gallowglass mercenaries and their families.

 Ulster-Scots emigrated onwards from Ireland in significant numbers to what is now the United States and to all corners of the then-worldwide British Empire; Canada, Australia, New Zealand, South Africa, the West Indies, British India, and to a lesser extent Argentina and Chile.
 Scotch-Irish is a traditional term for Ulster-Scots in North America.

 Lithuania

 The Scots, forming a significant diaspora in Poland (see Poland section below), rarely settled in the Lithuanian part of the Polish–Lithuanian Commonwealth; however, they conducted trade there, and there were Scottish communities in Kėdainiai and Słuck.
 Out of gratitude for the opportunity to settle in Kėdainiai, the Scottish burghers funded scholarships for students from Lithuania at the University of Edinburgh.
 Many of them intermixed with ethnic Lithuanians, and as a result, there are some Lithuanians with partial Scottish ancestry today.

+Low Countries

+A Scottish diaspora has been established in the Low Countries (Belgium, Luxembourg and the Netherlands) since at least the 16th century.
+There was a Scots Brigade of the Dutch States Army from 1586 until 1782.
+A Scots Kirk in the Dutch city of Rotterdam was established in 1640 by merchants and religious exiles.
+Dutch and Scottish Calvinism were similar in outlook, and the Dutch state funded the Scottish Kirk.
+As of the 1680s, there were over 1000 Scottish-born residents in Rotterdam.